warmcat/sai/README.md

    as a starting point for git dramatically reduces the time compared to a full git fetch.

- - The master hands out waiting tasks on connected idle builders that offer the requested platforms, which build them concurrently.
-The builders may be inside a protected network along with the repos they connect to; both the builders and the repo only make outgoing https or wss connections to the master.
+ - The server hands out waiting tasks on connected idle builders that offer the requested platforms, which build them concurrently.
+The builders may be inside a protected network along with the repos they connect to; both the builders and the repo only make outgoing https or wss connections to the server.

- - On the builders, result channels (like stdout, stderr, eventually others like `/dev/acm0`) with logs and results are streamed back to the master over a wss link as the build proceeds, and are stored in an event-specific sqlite3 database for scalability.
+ - On the builders, result channels (like stdout, stderr, eventually others like `/dev/acm0`) with logs and results are streamed back to the server over a wss link as the build proceeds, and are stored in an event-specific sqlite3 database for scalability.

  - Builders can run CTest or other tests after the build and collect the results (CTest has the advantages it's lightweight and crossplatform).

- - The master makes human readable current and historical results available in realtime over https web interface
+ - The server makes human readable current and historical results available in realtime over https web interface

  - One `sai-builder` daemon can be configured to offer multiple instances of